geoffstanley/neutralocean/docs/index.rst

 the Veronis density label, and measures of neutrality error.

-Topobaric surfaces `(Stanley, 2019a) <https://www.sciencedirect.com/science/article/pii/S1463500318302221>`_ in their modified form `(Stanley 2019b) <https://www.sciencedirect.com/science/article/pii/S1463500318302233>`_ are the most accurate approximately neutral surfaces that posses an exact geostrophic streamfunction (furnishing an Ertel potential vorticity with no baroclinic production term).
+**Topobaric surfaces** `(Stanley, 2019a) <https://www.sciencedirect.com/science/article/pii/S1463500318302221>`_ and their modified form `(Stanley 2019b) <https://www.sciencedirect.com/science/article/pii/S1463500318302233>`_ are the most accurate approximately neutral surfaces that posses an exact geostrophic streamfunction (furnishing an Ertel potential vorticity with no baroclinic production term).
 Software to compute topobaric surfaces is significantly more complicated and is currently only available in the original MATLAB `neutral-surfaces <https://github.com/geoffstanley/neutral-surfaces>`_ toolbox.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::